maxschelski/figureflow/docs/installation.rst

 1. Open a terminal, navigate to the folder where you want to put FigureFlow and clone the FigureFlow repository:<br>
 > git clone https://github.com/maxschelski/figureflow.git<br>

-2. Navigate into the folder of the repository (figureflow):<br>
+2. Navigate into the folder of the repository (figureflow):
 > cd figureflow<br>

-3. (Recommended on Mac/Linux) Create environment for FigureFlow with Anaconda:<br>
+3. (Recommended on Mac/Linux) Create environment for FigureFlow with Anaconda:
-> conda env create -f environment.yml<br>
+> conda env create -f environment.yml
-3. (Recommended on Windows) Create environment for FigureFlow with Anaconda:<br>
+3. (Recommended on Windows) Create environment for FigureFlow with Anaconda:
-> conda env create -f environment_windows.yml<br>
+> conda env create -f environment_windows.yml
-3. (Alternatively on Windows, without Anaconda) Pip install all required packages:<br>
+3. (Alternatively on Windows, without Anaconda) Pip install all required packages:
 > pip install -r requirements_windows.txt<br>

-4. Install FigureFlow locally using pip:<br>
+4. Install FigureFlow locally using pip:
 > pip install -e .<br>

-5. You can now import FigureFlow and use it to build figures and generate movies as figure objects<br>
+5. You can now import FigureFlow and use it to build figures and generate movies as figure objects
 > from figureflow.figure import Figure<br>